 Shampoo, conditioner, body soap and dishwashing soap are all available in bars.
 They’re pretty much the same as what you get in liquid form – minus the liquid – and they don’t come in a big plastic container.
 No

 bicep workout on the way home, but gosh, what an eco-conscious glow you’ve got.

-knows if you’ll make it past those 31 days with your sanity intact.
-If there’s one thing I can offer to get you through those dark times, it’s this: think of your grandkids’ lemons.
+one thing I can offer to get you through those dark times, it’s this: think of your grandkids’ lemons.